 Scapula was a long sword shaped bone, directed backwards and upwards and ran parallel to the vertebral column as reported in pigeon (Jayachitra and Iniyah, 2021), common hawk cuckoo (Supriya et al., 2019), West African black crowned crane (Girgiri et al., 2022) except in green winged macaw, where the scapula was short and stout bone (Indu et al., 2012).

 Scapula had two borders (dorsal and ventral border), two surfaces (lateral and medial surfaces) and two extremities (cranial and caudal extremity) (Fig 1) as in other domestic birds.
 Cranial extremity presented a medial projection and a lateral articular facet, the glenoid cavity for the head of humerus to articulate as observed by Beaulah et al. (2023b) in green winged macaw.
-The caudal extremity of the scapula was extended upto the level of cranial border of ilium and the cranial end was located at the level of last cervical vertebra as opined by (Jayachitra and Iniyah, 2021) in domestic fowl and pigeon.
+The caudal extremity of the scapula extended upto the level of cranial border of ilium and the cranial end was located at the level of last cervical vertebra as opined by (Jayachitra and Iniyah, 2021) in domestic fowl and pigeon.

 Fig 1: Showing the lateral surface (LS) of Left (L) and Right (R) scapula of common raven.
 CrE-Cranial extremity, CaE- Caudal extremity Dorsal boder (white arrows) and